chrisdone/website/posts/hell.markdown

 [beauty in finished
 software](https://josem.co/the-beauty-of-finished-software/).

-Based on the above I can define a "Scripting Threshold" meaning, when you reach for a module system or a package system, or abstraction capabilities, or when you want more than what’s in the standard library, then you probably want a general purpose programming language instead.
+Based on the above I can define a _scripting threshold_, meaning, when you reach for a module system or a package system, or abstraction capabilities, or when you want more than what’s in the standard library, then you probably want a general purpose programming language instead.

-Taking this into consideration, I opted for making a Haskell dialect[^3]
+Taking this into consideration, I opted for making a Haskell dialect[^3] because of the following reasons:

-because: I know Haskell.
+* I know Haskell.
-It’s my go-to.
+* It’s my go-to.
+* It has a good story about equality, ordering, etc.
+* It has a good runtime capable of trivially doing concurrency.
+* It's garbage collected.
-It has a good story about equality, ordering, etc., it has a good runtime capable of trivially doing concurrency, it's garbage collected, no funny business, it distinguishes bytes and text properly, it can be compiled to a static Linux x86 binary, it performs well, and it has static types!
+* It distinguishes bytes and text properly.
+* It can be compiled to a static Linux x86 binary.
+* It performs well.
+* It has static types!

 I made the following decisions when designing the language:

-Use a faithful Haskell syntax parser.
+* Use a faithful Haskell syntax parser.
-It’s better that way; you get re-use.
+* It’s better that way; you get re-use.
-It has no imports/modules/packages.
+* It has no imports/modules/packages.
-It doesn't support recursive definitions, but can use `fix` to do so.
+* It doesn't support recursive definitions, but can use `fix` to do so.
-It supports basic type-classes (Eq, Ord, Show, Monad), which are needed for e.g. List.lookup and familiar equality things.
+* It supports basic type-classes (Eq, Ord, Show, Monad), which are needed for e.g. List.lookup and familiar equality things.
-It does not support polytypes.
+* It does not support polytypes.
 That’s a kind of abstraction and not needed.
-It use all the same names for things (List.lookup, Monad.forM, Async.race, etc.) that are already used in Haskell, which lets me re-use intuitions.
+* It use all the same names for things (List.lookup, Monad.forM, Async.race, etc.) that are already used in Haskell, which lets me re-use intuitions.

 You can download statically-linked Linux binaries from [the